VT-HPS/ISR18/Senior_Design/Controls/pd_autonomous/README.md

 Derivative, in this use case, is simply the change in values between iterations.

+We may want to adjust our pd_controller_action() function to convert linear differences in error to a polar fin in a more robust way.

 ## Values (Storage & Retrieval):

 Initial values are stored in init_val.txt, separated by commas according to the following format: